How Diabetes Can Affect Your Risk Of PAD

 Although diabetes and peripheral artery disease share some of the same risk factors, people who have been diagnosed with diabetes should take a few extra precautions.

 For people with diabetes, controlling insulin levels is critical to avoiding the complications of peripheral arterial disease, or PAD.
-If diet and exercise are not working to control insulin levels, it is important to make an appointment with an endocrinologist.
+If diet and exercise are not working to control insulin levels, it is essential to make an appointment with an endocrinologist.

 Treatment of PAD